What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 "Homeowners should have sufficient liability insurance," says Giulianti.
 "Those coverages are relatively inexpensive and should be maxed out wherever possible."

 As a new home owner, buying a house is likely the biggest financial commitment you've ever made.
-After spending so much money on a down payment, an inspection, closing costs, moving fees, and signing up for a mortgage, your bank account can suffer.
+After spending so much money on a down payment, an inspection, closing costs, and moving fees, bank accounts can suffer.

 Because of this, getting a good deal on your home insurance is vital.
 You don't want to skimp on coverage, but you also don't want to break the bank.
 So how much should you expect a homeowners insurance policy to cost?